Starting on an insulin pump at the RCH

 Ensure you consider the ongoing costs with pump consumables.
 These include the line/cannula and insulin reservoirs as well as ketone strips (approximately $30-40 per month).

-Insulin pump consumables (lines and cannulas)
+Insulin pump consumables (lines and cannulas or pods)

 Pump consumables are covered by the National Diabetes Services Scheme (NDSS).